-Quickstart: Create a new Azure API Management service instance by using the Azure portal
+Quickstart: Create a new Azure API Management instance by using the Azure portal

-Azure API Management (APIM) helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
+Azure API Management helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
 API Management provides the core competencies to ensure a successful API program through developer engagement, business insights, analytics, security, and protection.
-APIM enables you to create and manage modern API gateways for existing backend services hosted anywhere.
-For more information, see the Overview.
+With API Management, create and manage modern API gateways for existing backend services hosted anywhere.

 Sign in to Azure